 Social Media Only

 The stacked mark was created exclusively for social media.
 It should not be used for shirts, caps, or any other printed or digital materials.
-Questions about usage should be addressed to Emery Tschetter, Director of Communications and Marketing, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or email@example.com.
+Questions about usage should be addressed to Bruce Dupree, Manager, Creative Services, Communications, Strategic Marketing, and Client Relations, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or email@example.com.

 Logo size can vary.
 When used for a outdoor banner, sign, tablecloth, or exhibit, the logo should be large enough to be read from a distance of several feet to across a field or parking lot.
 Logos used in most standard-size printed products (newsletters, office forms, handouts, brochures, etc.) should generally be 1.5 to 2 inches in width.
 Online or social media uses should follow the same rule.
 Logos used when the Extension name is emphasized (reports, folders, titles) may be 6 to 7 inches in width.
 Logos used on screen-printed T-shirts should be 2 to 4 inches wide and on embroidered apparel a minimum of 4 inches wide.